isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-10-14-post-Written Reply by Minister for Law Mr Edwin Tong SC.md

 ---
-title: Written Reply by Minister for Law Mr Edwin Tong SC
+title: Written Reply by Minister for Law Mr Edwin Tong SC on Trends on Duration to Exit Bankruptcy from 2010 to 2025, and Possible Review of Bankruptcy Laws
 permalink: /written-reply-by-minister-for-law-mr-edwin-tong-sc/
 date: 2025-10-14
 layout: post